Wild Goose Chase

 Anime and Manga

-- In Fullmetal Alchemist, Ran Fan pulls off a much more primitive version of this by cutting off her own injured arm and tying it to a stray dog so that the Fuhrer, who is following the blood trail, is thrown off.
+- In Fullmetal Alchemist, Lan Fan pulls off a much more primitive version of this by cutting off her own injured arm and tying it to a stray dog so that the Fuhrer, who is following the blood trail, is thrown off.

 - A variation of this happens in Ai no Kusabi novel and anime.
-The tracer is removed from the person being tracked so the pursuer is Lured Into a Trap at another location.
+The tracer is removed from the person being tracked so the pursuer is Lured into a Trap at another location.

-- A variant occurs in Gundam Unicorn.
+- A variant occurs in Mobile Suit Gundam Unicorn.
 The titular mech's La+ Program basically acts as a tracer that details the next location the Unicorn should travel to, to in order to get the true coordinates of Laplace's Box, whenever the NT-D system is activated.
 As it turns out the final coordinates given by the program was that of Industrial 7, which is exactly where the entire story began.

 - In the original Total Recall (1990), the hero removes a tracking device from (apparently) his sinus cavity, shoves it in a bit of food, and tosses it to some nearby rats.